raspberrypilearning/lights-out/worksheet.md

     The smaller the number, the quicker the player will have to be!

 4. Now add a loop to keep checking whether the user has run over the amount of time they were allowed to take.
-You can think of the purpose of this loop like someone on a long car journey who keeps asking "are we nearly there yet?", "are we there now?", "how about now?"! :)
+You can think of this loop's constant checking as being like someone on a long car journey who keeps asking "are we nearly there yet?", "are we there now?", "how about now?"!

     ```python
     ...